scg-unibe-ch/ese2021-team8/ese2021-project-scaffolding/scaffolding/Tests/ReadMe.md

 # With Selenium IDE

 You can add Selenium IDE on your Chrome and can test it with this.
 This Cases are slower, it can "check" the website faster and it's easier.
-You can import the test cases with "Open an existing project" there are two cases with Tests for a logged in user and for a not logged in user that test, if all functions are visible.
+You can import the test cases with "Open an existing project".
+In The Test suites, you have two test suites, one for a logged-in user and for a not-logged-in user, this tests checke if all functions are visible.
+There work on Firefox or Chrome.

 # Python with Selenium